Marcus's Friends and Family Update #5

 Why I'm Quitting Updoc

-After deep reflection, I've decided to move on from Updoc.
-The fundamental reason is simple and pragmatic: I won't be able to buy a house in the next 3-4 years on this path.
+Despite having a great year at Updoc, working with some amazing people and learning a bunch, I've decided to move on to pursue other opportunities.
+The fundamental reason is: I won't be able to buy a house in the next 3-4 years working as a wage slave at Updoc's current pace.

 Relationships 🌱

-If meditation has taught me anything, it's that you can't really own anything material in life.
-Therefore the things that are truly valuable are my relationships — how I exist and am interdependent in the world.
+If meditation has taught me anything, it's that the only 'real' things that are truly valuable are my relationships.
+For me, my relationships with people determine so much of how I show up in life, they remind us that we are interdependent in the world and connected to it.

 To me enlightenment is really captured by a pervasive and persistent feeling of flow, of oneness and of wisdom.
 In terms of how enlightenment manifests day to day I refer to the following koans: